gzeel/docker-roonserver/README.md

 # docker-roonserver
 RoonServer downloading Roon on first run

-This little project configures a docker image for running RoonServer.
+This  project configures a docker image for running RoonServer based on Alpine Linux.
 It downloads RoonServer if not found on an external volume.

 Example start: